Entropy for $k$-trees defined by $k$ transition matrices: Characterization of the complexity function

-\begin{proof} First, we calculate the number of blocks of length $ 1 $ with root $ i \in \mathcal{A} $.
-Identify the leftmost child of the block as the first child and so on, until the rightmost child, considered the $ k $-th child.
-The number of possible labels to the $ j $-th child is given by the sum of the $ i $-th row of $ A_j $.
-So, multiplying the possibilities for all $ k $ children, we obtain the number of allowed blocks of length $ 1 $ with root $ i $ as
+\begin{proof} First, we calculate the number of blocks of length $1$ with root $i \in \mathcal{A}$.
+Identify the leftmost child of the root of a block as the first child, and proceed in this way until the rightmost node, considered the $k$-th child.
+The number of possible labels to the $\ell$-th child is given by the sum of the $i$-th row of $A_\ell$.
+Multiplying the possibilities for all $ k $ children, we obtain the number of allowed blocks of length $1$ with root $i$ as

 and it implies that $ \|f(\mymathbb{1})\| = p(1) $.